yOOs-dz/Rtips/README.md

 There are several ways you can contribute to the Bayany project:

 - **Suggesting Ideas:** If you have ideas for new features or improvements, you can share them in our discussion forum.
 [Join the discussion here](https://github.com/yOOs-dz/bayany/discussions/1).
-- **Creating Pull Requests:** If you’d like to contribute code, please follow the steps outlined in our [CONTRIBUTING.md](https://github.com/yOOs-dz/bayany/blob/main/CONTRIBUTING.md) file.
+- **Creating Pull Requests:** If you’d like to contribute to the [repository](https://github.com/yOOs-dz/bayany/) or even to the [website](https://yoos-dz.github.io/bayany) codes, please follow the general steps outlined in our [CONTRIBUTING.md](https://github.com/yOOs-dz/bayany/blob/main/CONTRIBUTING.md) file.
 - **Content Contributions:** Help us enhance our content by creating new tutorials, expanding existing ones, or improving the documentation.

 For detailed guidelines on how to contribute, please refer to our [CONTRIBUTING.md](https://github.com/yOOs-dz/bayany/blob/main/CONTRIBUTING.md) file.